MohamedKISSI/Code-Paper-A-Pratical-Solver-for-Scalar-Data-Topological-Simplification/README.md

 ```

 In the results folder, you will find a CSV file named "timePerformanceComparison.csv," showcasing a comparison of time performance between the baseline optimization method and our solver for the simplification setup described in the paper.
 Additionally, there is another CSV file named "optimizationQualityComparison.csv" presenting a comparison of optimization quality between the baseline method and our solver.
 Both approaches' optimized data are also available in VTI files within the same folder.

+### Expected Timing

+The script is expected to take approximately 50 minutes to complete, depending on your system's performance.

+### Reference to Table 1

+For a detailed comparison of performance and other metrics, please refer to Table 1 in the paper.